-Reporting to the EH&S Manager or Associate Manager of the Research Safety Program the Safety Advisor will, along with a team of health and safety professionals, proactively build relationships with University and University-affiliate research personnel to facilitate the delivery of high-quality safety services and guidance across a broad range of disciplines throughout the University's expansive research enterprise and multiple campuses.
+The Safety Advisor reports to the EH&S Manager or Associate Manager of Research Safety Programs, and alongside a team of health and safety professionals, proactively builds relationships with University and University-affiliate research personnel to facilitate the delivery of high-quality safety services and guidance across a broad range of disciplines throughout the University???s expansive research enterprise and multiple campuses.
 The Safety Advisor will maintain a client-focused approach and be accountable for assessing research safety procedures and practices and developing creative, sustainable and compliant solutions that meet the operational needs of research personnel and are consistent with University standards and best practices.
 Through collaborations with EH&S colleagues and various University stakeholders and affiliates, the Safety Advisor will ensure effective and efficient implementation and management of biological, chemical and radiation safety program elements in alignment with the Research Safety Program Strategic Plan.

 Conduct surveys for laboratory safety, hazardous materials and hazardous waste management and research protocol compliance, including primary interface with Principal Investigators and senior laboratory staff, and follow-up/closure visits for corrective actions.
 Perform quarterly laboratory audits for radioactive materials use and inventory verification.

-Perform chemical and non-chemical exposure assessments/monitoring of various laboratory and non-laboratory activities and assist in making appropriate recommendations for exposure minimization (i.e., product substitution, engineering controls, administrative controls, personal protective equipment, etc.) and perform follow-up to ensure recommendations have been implemented and are effective.
+Perform chemical and non-chemical hazard assessments of various laboratory and non-laboratory activities and assist in making appropriate recommendations for exposure minimization (i.e., product substitution, engineering and administrative controls, personal protective equipment, etc.) and perform follow-up to ensure recommendations have been implemented and are effective.

 Perform chemical fume hood face velocity measurement and certification in accordance with the chemical fume hood certification schedule, as well as upon request and following maintenance or repair, and enter certification data into EH&S database.

-Respond and participate in emergency responses in laboratories and administrative buildings (hazardous materials, indoor air quality, water intrusion and mold assessments) both during and outside standard business hours.
+Respond and participate in emergency responses in laboratories and administrative buildings (i.e., hazardous materials, indoor air quality, water intrusion and mold assessments, etc.) both during and outside standard business hours.
 Assist in proactively communicating ongoing status, resolution and detailed reports to all affected parties.

 Support the Academic Machine Shop and Respiratory Protection programs.

-Assist with vendor-based hazardous waste activities as needed by ensuring transfer, storage and disposal of laboratory wastes comply with University policies and government regulations.
+Assist with vendor-based hazardous waste activities as needed by ensuring the transfer, storage and disposal of laboratory wastes in compliance with University policies and government regulations.